 Web content management is dead

-At least, that’s what Siefert told Sitecore’s board in 2006.
-While Sitecore was a leader in the CMS market, Siefert was no longer satisfied simply making a “typewriter for the web.”
+At least, that’s what Seifert told Sitecore’s board in 2006.
+While Sitecore was a leader in the CMS market, Seifert was no longer satisfied simply making a “typewriter for the web.”

 After many discussions, the team came up with a new plan.

 Many companies were using social media to communicate with their customers and prospects, discovering the importance of marketing analytics, and beginning to implement automation.
 But these systems were separate from their websites and often hard to integrate.
 Sitecore would combine them all.